Mortumm/Mortumm/README.md

 ### Hi, I'm Nuno

-Welcome to my profile, here are some deets about me:
+Welcome to my profile!
+Here's a glimpse into who I am:

-Finnish / Portuguese - Fluent in Finnish and English, some Swedish too.
+🌍 Finnish / Portuguese - Fluent in Finnish and English, some Swedish too.
-Computer enthusiast all the way from my childhood, hardware nerd first - now towards the world of software.

-I'm studying to be an ICT Engineer @ Centria UAS.
+💻 Computer / Hardware enthusiast turned ICT Engineering student @ Centria UAS.
-Some of the things here are related to my studies and others are just for testing or learning purposes.

-💻 Currently working with C#, SQL (PostgreSQL), Bootstrap & JavaScript.
-I have experience with in the following topics: project management, automation, Git/Version control, virtualization & containers.
+🔧 Currently working with C#, PostgreSQL, Bootstrap & JavaScript.
+Looking about diving into Rust and htmx next.
+Experienced in project management, automation, Git/version control, virtualization & containers.

+🌐 **International Work:** My goal is to contribute to international projects, and I've already gained valuable experience in such endeavors.

+Feel free to explore my repositories – some are related to my studies, others for testing and learning purposes.
+Thanks for stopping by! 😊